KyleM157/jettywatch/index.markdown

 ### Looking Ahead

-The next time period to watch is around 12/19.
-Models are showing a large high pressure system in the central atlantic that could generate some surf and a low pressure system that is too far north to generate swell, but large enough to potentially give us some offshore winds.
-It's too early for details, but it could be interesting.
-I'd expect at least some choppy surf from the high pressure system with unfavorable winds.
+The next time period to watch is around 12/19 for another (hopefully better directed) south swell.

 After that, there's a decent looking chart for around Christmas with what could be a Nor'easter and a fairly strong high over the Canadian Maritimes.
 That would be a really nice setup for our region if it comes to pass.